Viewpoint: 5 (More) Things You Should Know about the Proposed B.C. Environmental Assessment Act

 Given that most EA/IA approvals contain an express provision requiring a proponent to live up to the commitments that they made during the EA/IA process, proponents should be careful about making promises that they may not be able to live up to.

-Sandy Carpenter is a Partner at Blake, Cassels & Graydon LLP and a member of our Environmental and Aboriginal practice groups, among others.
 The opinions expressed in this article are intended to promote thought and discussion and are not to be attributed to Blakes or clients of Blakes.

 There are many more things to know about Bill 51.
 If you would like to learn more, please contact any of the members of our Environmental Law group.